Edgar Antonsen: Release and suicide

-In spite of their harsh punishments, both brothers were later released from prison.
+Despite their harsh punishments, both brothers were later released from prison.
 Terje was released in 1981, was given a new identity, and permanently moved to Oslo, where he reportedly died in December 2015.
-Edgar was released on unsupervised parole in 1988 and moved to the village of Alta in Troms og Finnmark, changing his name to "Olav Edgar Stensrud".
-He lived in a small house isolated from any neighbors, and in his free time reportedly enjoyed painting roses on various objects and attending fairs and exhibitions.
+Edgar was released on unsupervised parole in 1988 and moved to the village of Alta in Finnmark, changing his name to "Olav Edgar Stensrud".
+He lived in a small house isolated from any neighbours, and in his free time reportedly enjoyed painting roses on various objects and attending fairs and exhibitions.

 For the following five years, the father of Bodil Brungot often received strange phone calls from northern Norway, in which the caller would often tell them what Antonsen was doing at any given time.
-On one occasion, the Brungots even visited their daughter's grave only to find it had been decorated with a large amount of roses – when they asked friends and relatives if they had done it, they all replied in the negative.
+On one occasion, the Brungots even visited their daughter's grave only to find it had been decorated with a large number of roses – when they asked friends and relatives if they had done it, they all replied in the negative.

 In early August 1993, the Alta Police Department received a report that a man named 'Olav Stensrud' was wanted for the rape of a 10-year-old girl, allegedly the daughter of his supervisor.
 For the next two days, a search operation was initiated so they could locate the man, and on the final day, authorities found his body on some stones outside the village.
 Further investigation confirmed that the man was indeed Antonsen, and an autopsy concluded that he had taken his own life.
 Strangely, the Brungots had received another call just three days prior, informing them that their daughter's killer's days were near an end.

 A few months after his death, Antonsen was posthumously accused of committing the so-called Tistedalen Murders by Roger Haglund, the man who was initially arrested in the case.
 He claimed that he had been forced into confessing to the crimes by Antonsen, but as the former was deceased by that time and with the introduction of evidence pointing towards his guilt, Haglund later retracted the statements and was subsequently convicted of the murders.